THEOplayer/react-native-theoplayer-ui/doc/ui.md

 that is included in the `react-native-theoplayer` repository, which adds a custom [SourceMenuButton](https://github.com/THEOplayer/react-native-theoplayer/blob/develop/example/src/custom/SourceMenuButton.tsx).

+During ad playback the UI probably needs to be different compared to during content.
+This can include disabling seeking, showing the ad break duration and when the user can skip to content.

+Similarly to content playback, the ad UI can be customized by adding components to their respective
+slots: `adTop`, `adCenter` and `adBottom`.

+The customized ad UI is only available for web at this moment.
+Android and iOS will have a play/pause interaction in the middle of the screen together with the default Google IMA ad layout.

 The following example shows a UI layout with only basic playback controls:

 ```tsx